 While in most fictions monstrosity is deployed as a narrative stratagem, in games monstrosity is a guise that gives meaning and form to logarithmic counting devices.
 These are built around the use of systematic distinctions and categories.
-Many game monsters are part of what can be thought of as a demonology – a system arranged around strength, behaviors and representational form.
+Many game monsters are part of what can be thought of as a demonology—a system arranged around strength, behaviors, and representational form.
 Echoing medieval bestiaries and demonologies, game monster taxonomies are tied into the design of a player’s experience of a game’s design.
-The strength of The Secret World’s monsters is handily and typically scaled in accordance with the abilities and capabilities afforded to a player as they are channeled to the relevant area of the game.
-A newly minted player-character arriving with few skill points at Kingsmouth are unlikely to be able to tackle killing the strong monsters that are newly hatched from the sea, but are well-equipped to deal with the weaker zombies that populate the area around the town.
-As the player-character grows in strength, they become able to tackle sea monsters and gain their loot.
-In most combat-based games, it is plain to see a ludic structure at work in the demonology.
-In servitude of this process games take up real world mythological systems and translate them to a ludic agenda.
+The strength of The Secret World’s monsters is handily and typically scaled in accordance with the abilities and capabilities afforded to a player as she is channeled to the relevant area of the game.
+A newly minted player-character arriving with few skill points at Kingsmouth is unlikely to be able to tackle killing the strong monsters that are newly hatched from the sea, but are well-equipped to deal with the weaker zombies that populate the area around the town.
+As the player-character grows in strength, she becomes able to tackle sea monsters and gain their loot.
+In most combat-based games, it is plain to see a game-based structure at work in the demonology.
+In servitude of this process, games take up real world mythological systems and translate them to a ludic agenda.

-A close parallel between Christian conceptions of demonic typologies and game monster typologies is therefore apparent, but not because of a universal notion of monstrosity, rather typology itself gives structure and weight to the realization of a mythology.
-This aids in giving a fiction greater authority and depth, increasing the potential for player suspension of disbelief.
+A close parallel between Christian conceptions of demonic typologies and game monster typologies is therefore apparent, but not because of a universal notion of monstrosity; rather, typology itself gives structure and weight to the realization of a mythology.
+This aids in giving a fiction greater authority and depth, thereby increasing the potential for player suspension of disbelief.
 Games rely for their credibility with their audience on their ability to create coherent scaling systems that dovetail neatly with a game’s feedback mechanics.
 Killing monsters might solicit many different types of pleasures, but at base monsters are convenient game mechanics.

 The Cacodemons (Fig. 1) of Doom II: Hell on Earth (idsoftware, 1994) provide an early example—designed, as so many game monsters are, to be simply cannon fodder.
-Such monsters serve an important purpose.
+Such monsters, however, play an important role.
 They serve to keep up a flow of action and act as feedback affirmation of a player’s mastery and progress (or not!).
 Cacodemons are conventional game monsters.
-They are in effect puzzle-based “obstacles” designed to test a player’s ability to master the weapons and tactics availahle.
+They are in effect puzzle-based “obstacles” designed to test a player’s ability to master the weapons and tactics available.
 Combining elements of demonology with Lovecraftian alien lore, Cacodemons are denizens of Outer Space; as such they are linked to a well-worn frontier mythology.
 Cacodemons are however principally ludic rather than narrative devices.

 Their ludic function is also echoed in their representational form.
 They float around the game space, providing therefore a less stable target than other monsters in the game.
 In addition, their wide toothy grins, that open to spit plasma bolts, taunt the unprepared player, upping the emotional ante.
 Cacodemons are also large enough to nearly engulf a player’s screen, making it hard to master the immediate game space, bucking the trend of the era where small sprites were far more common.
 Their sequel-evolved form in Doom 3 (id software, 2004) presents a much fleshier body than their colorful predecessors, resembling more closely the medieval demons found in Hieronymus Bosch’s paintings of Hell.
 As a game franchise, Doom’s demonology can therefore be co-opted as a visual lesson in game graphics technology evolution.